 McDermott has been present in Qatar for decades and has helped Qatar to become the energy giant it is today via our contribution to many offshore field developments over the last 30 years.
-As of McDermott and have been able to a consequence, we have worked with both QatarEnergy and Qatargas on multiple occasions.
-Most recently, we have committed to develop the local execution capability to support their projects by mobilising world class teams into Doha to execute our projects locally.
-In addition via our strategic joint venture fabrication vard OFAB, we have also committed to fabricate these offshore topsides for the first time in Oatar.
-This has taken the relationship to a new level supporting the Tawteen initiative launched by OatarEnergy In 2019.
+As both QatarEnergy and Qatargas on multiple occasions.
+Most recently, we have committed to develop the local execution capability to support their projects by mobilising world class teams